Dutch police storm Greenpeace ship trying to block Arctic oil delivery

-ROTTERDAM, Netherlands (Reuters) - Dutch police stormed a Greenpeace ship on Thursday to prevent environmental activists blocking delivery of the first oil from Russia’s new Arctic drilling platform reaching port in Rotterdam.
+ROTTERDAM, Netherlands, May 1 (Reuters) - Dutch police stormed a Greenpeace ship on Thursday to prevent environmental activists blocking delivery of the first oil from Russia’s new Arctic drilling platform reaching port in Rotterdam.

 The Rainbow Warrior was crewed by the activists who were detained last year by Russia in the Arctic, the campaign group said.
 Greenpeace is opposed to drilling in the Arctic Sea which it says risks causing a catastrophe in a fragile ecosystem.

-Police said the activists had reneged on an agreement they had made with harbor authorities not to interfere physically with the ship during their protest.
+Police said the activists had reneged on an agreement they had made with harbour authorities not to interfere physically with the ship during their protest.

 A Reuters photographer said activists had draped banners saying “No Arctic Oil” from the Russian vessel.

-“The Russian ship is very big, about 250 meters long, and there are safety concerns when you try and stop it mooring,” Rotterdam police spokesman Roland Ekkers said.
+“The Russian ship is very big, about 250 metres long, and there are safety concerns when you try and stop it mooring,” Rotterdam police spokesman Roland Ekkers said.

 “Arctic oil represents a dangerous new form of dependence on Russia’s state-owned energy giants at the very moment when we should be breaking free of their influence,” said Greenpeace executive director Kumi Naidoo in a statement.